Rewiring the Brain Bundle Building a Strong Foundation for Emotional Grounding This article provides important…

 Many parents often say they will practice spelling words and letters before bed at night, they see their child making progress, and then in the morning it’s like their child had never seen those same sight words and letters before in their life.
 The retention just isn’t there.
 This is the reason and purpose behind using music-based therapy programs to help children store, retain, recall and remember facts and details.

 In addition, music-based therapy may be able to help some students with speech and language problems.
 Some students with non-verbal issues may even make tremendous progress and began babbling, saying words, and eventually progressed to full conversations during the movement and music phases of therapy.

 However, not just any music will work.
 As much as I love Mozart and there are many learning benefits that come from all types of classical music, to get your child’s auditory working and functioning correctly for reading, writing and math, acoustically filtered music is vital.

-Ron Minson, MD and Clinical Director of Integrated Listening Systems (iLs), developed and improved his own listening program after witnessing the successful treatment of his own daughter who had severe dyslexia and depression (read more in The Brain’s Way of Healing). iLs’ sound therapy techniques have helped thousands of children struggling with learning challenges (including our own) stay off medication and improve their academics.
-With extensive research and case studies, iLs determined the impact sound therapy had on improving attention, auditory processing disorders (see study here), ADHD, Dyslexia, Autism, social and behavioral challenges, and many other learning issues.
+Programs like Soundsory uses rhythmic therapy techniques that have helped thousands of children struggling with learning challenges stay off medication and improve their academics.
+With extensive research and case studies, the impact sound therapy had on improving attention, auditory processing disorders, ADHD, Dyslexia, Autism, social and behavioral challenges, and many other learning issues speaks for itself.